Covalent radius: Radius for multiple bonds

 up to superheavy elements.
 Both experimental and computational data were used.

 The single-bond results are often similar to those of Cordero et al. When they are different, the coordination numbers used can be different.
 This is notably the case for most (d and f) transition metals.
 Normally one expects that r_{1} > r_{2} > r_{3}.
 Deviations may occur for weak multiple bonds, if the differences of the ligand are larger than the differences of R in the data used.

 Note that elements up to atomic number 118 (oganesson) have now been experimentally produced and that there are chemical studies on an increasing number of them.
 The same, self-consistent approach was used to fit tetrahedral covalent radii for 30 elements in 48 crystals with subpicometer accuracy.

-Single-, double-, and triple-bond covalent radii, determined using typically 400 experimental or calculated primary distances, R, per set.
+Single-, double-, triple-, and sixfold- bond covalent radii, determined using typically 400 experimental or calculated primary distances, R, per set.